 Suniga PAP, Mantovani C, Santos MG, Rieger JSG, Gaspar EB, Dos Santos FL, Mota RA, Chaves KP, Egito AA, Filho JCO, Nassar AFC, Dos Santos LR....Glanders is a contagious disease of equids caused by the Gram-negative bacterium Burkholderia mallei.
 In Brazil, the disease is considered to be reemerging and has been expanding, with records of equids with positive serology in most of the federative units.
 However, there are few reports describing the genotypic detection of the agent.
 This study demonstrated the detection of B. mallei by species-specific PCR directly from tissues or from bacterial cultures, followed by amplicon sequencing in equids (equines, mules, and asinines) with positive serology for glanders in all five geographic regi...

-Afonso AC, Sousa M, Pinto AR, Cotovio M, Simu00f5es M, Saavedra MJ.As in human medicine, in veterinary medicine, chronic wounds are often related to polymicrobial infections and the presence of a biofilm, which compromises the effectiveness of therapeutic approaches.
+Afonso AC, Sousa M, Pinto AR, Cotovio M, Simões M, Saavedra MJ.As in human medicine, in veterinary medicine, chronic wounds are often related to polymicrobial infections and the presence of a biofilm, which compromises the effectiveness of therapeutic approaches.
 In this study, a Lusitano mare presented a 21-day-old chronic wound that was only being treated with an antiseptic.
-A swab sample was collected, and three isolates of and one of were isolated. did not show resistance to a panel of antibiotics.
-However, the isolate showed a resistance profile to carbapenems and fluoroquinolones, which may suggest a cross-resistance between antiseptic and antib...
+A swab sample was collected, and three isolates of Staphylococcus aureus and one of Pseudomonas aeruginosa were isolated.
+S. aureus did not show resistance to a panel of antibiotics.
+However, the P. aeruginosa isolate showed a resistance profile to carbapenems and fluoroquinolones, ...

 Di Pietro R, Arroyo LG, Leclere M, Costa M.Bacterial imbalances are observed in intestinal diseases and fecal microbiota transplantation (FMT) has been used to restore the intestinal microbiota of horses.
 However, there is evidence that the current methods proposed for FMT in horses have limited efficacy.
 The objective of this study was to concentrate the bacteria present in the donor stool by centrifugation, and to test the effect in horses with antibiotic-induced dysbiosis.
 One healthy 11-year-old horse was selected as a fecal donor and 9 horses were given trimethoprim sulfadiazine (TMS) for 5 days to induce dysbiosis.
 Horses receive...